Uvacoder/startpage-dashy-dashboard/docs/quick-start.md

 ## 4. Further Customisation

 Once you've got Dashy setup, you'll want to ensure the container is properly healthy, secured, backed up and kept up-to-date.
-All this is covered in the [Management Docs](https://github.com/Lissy93/dashy/blob/master/docs/management.md).
+All this is covered in the [Management Docs](https://github.com/Lissy93/dashy/blob/master/docs/Management.md).

 You might also want to check out the docs for specific features you'd like to use:
-- [Authentication](/docs/authentication.md) - Setting up authentication to protect your dashboard
+- [Authentication](/docs/Authentication.md) - Setting up Authentication to protect your dashboard
 - [Backup & Restore](/docs/backup-restore.md) - Guide to Dashy's cloud sync feature
 - [Icons](/docs/icons.md) - Outline of all available icon types for sections and items
-- [Localisation](/docs/multi-language-support.md) - How to change language, or add your own
+- [Localisation](/docs/Internationalization.md) - How to change language, or add your own
-- [Status Indicators](/docs/status-indicators.md) - Using Dashy to monitor uptime and status of your apps
+- [Status Indicators](/docs/Status-Indicators.md) - Using Dashy to monitor uptime and status of your apps
 - [Theming](/docs/theming.md) - Complete guide to applying, writing and modifying themes and styles

 ---

 ## 5. Final Note

-If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](https://github.com/Lissy93/dashy/blob/master/docs/contributing.md).
+If you're enjoying Dashy, and have a few minutes to spare, please do take a moment to look at the [Contributing Page](https://github.com/Lissy93/dashy/blob/master/docs/Contributing.md).
 There are a few things that we really need some help with, and whatever your skill set, there are ways you can help out.
 Any contributions, however small would be greatly appreciated.
-Thank you to [everyone](https://github.com/Lissy93/dashy/blob/master/docs/credits.md) who is already doing so, without developing and maintaining Dashy would not have been so possible.
+Thank you to [everyone](https://github.com/Lissy93/dashy/blob/master/docs/Credits.md) who is already doing so, without developing and maintaining Dashy would not have been so possible.

-You can also consider sharing your dashboard in the [Showcase](https://github.com/Lissy93/dashy/blob/master/docs/showcase.md), to help provide inspiration for others.
+You can also consider sharing your dashboard in the [Dashy-Showcase-](https://github.com/Lissy93/dashy/blob/master/docs/Dashy-Showcase-.md), to help provide inspiration for others.

 For more info, check out the [Documentation](https://github.com/Lissy93/dashy/tree/master/docs#readme).
 If you've got any questions feel free to ask in the [Discussion](https://github.com/Lissy93/dashy/discussions), and if you think you've found a bug you can [raise an issue](https://github.com/Lissy93/dashy/issues/new/choose) to get it fixed.